Part of:HR’s role in compliance and tech that can help

 The GDPR is a regulation developed by the European Union that dictates how companies can collect, use and dispose of personal data in a professional setting.
 The regulation's definition of personal data encompasses any personal data about an employee.

-Under the CPRA, companies must tell workers who live in California about the personal data gathered by the organization and the way that the company is utilizing that information.
+Under the CPRA, companies must tell workers who live in California about the personal data gathered by the organization and the way that the company is using that information.

-Companies must share an alert about their policies related to sharing or selling data and data retention, among other policies.
+Companies must share an alert about their policies on data sharing or sale, data retention and other related policies.

 Personal Information Protection and Electronic Documents Act

-PIPEDA is Canadian legislation that dictates how federally regulated companies can collect, use and share employee data.
+PIPEDA is Canadian legislation that dictates how private-sector companies can collect, use and share employee data.

-One of the requirements of the act is that organizations must obtain permission from an employee to gather the employee's personal data.
+One requirement of the act is that organizations must obtain an employee's permission to collect the employee's personal data.

-5 best practices for HR compliance with employee data
+12 best practices to uphold HR compliance of employee data

-HR leaders should ensure their department is following these best practices.
+HR leaders should make sure their department is following these data compliance best practices.

 1. Share data rules with employees